Usage-Based Insurance and Vehicle Telematics: Insurance Market and Regulatory Implications

 The NAIC Auto Insurance (C/D) Study Group held a public hearing on the pricing of auto insurance during the 2015 NAIC Fall National Meeting to discuss the use on different rating variables for risk profiling and their potential effect on auto insurance policyholders.

-Also the NAIC Big Data (D) Task Force is studying what type of data is collected and how it is used by insurers and third parties in the context of marketing, rating, underwriting, and claims.
+Also the NAIC Big Data (EX) Working Group is studying what type of data is collected and how it is used by insurers and third parties in the context of marketing, rating, underwriting, and claims.
 This includes an evaluation of both the potential concerns and benefits for consumers and the ability to ensure data is being used in a manner compliant with state insurance statutes and regulations.